seecr/autotest/README.rst

 Operators
 ---------

 Hook ``operator.py`` introduces the possibility to use various builtin operators instead of the ``assert`` statement.
-As a last resort, it looks up the methods of the first argument to use as asserting statement.
+As a last resort, it looks up methods of the first argument to use as asserting statement.
 For example:

 .. code:: python